 - A look at Scotland's Far North - Caithness and Sutherland - a bleak and sparsely populated area at Scotland's most Northern tip.
 This work was exhibited widely, and Glyn's first book Life in Caithness and Sutherland was produced from it.

 - An on-going, in-depth study for the first time (probably since Victorian times) of the way of life on Scottish Sporting Estates.
 It resulted in an exhibition and three books - The Scottish Highland Estate, The Highland Game and Going to the Hill.
+A new limited edition book - In Pusuit is currently in production and will be available in 2020.

 - The summers of 1999-2002 were spent photographing material for The Scottish Golf Book, The Scottish Fishing Book, and The Scottish Whisky Book.
 During this time he also finished a specially commissioned black and white photographic book for Ackergill Tower in Caithness, a behind the scenes look at one of Scotland's most prestigious hotels.